Dirbeq/KeySpammer/README.md

 # Key Spammer

-Was bored so I made this for Lost Ark to spam g
+Was bored so I made this for Lost Ark to spam g (work with any key)

 How it work :

-  Select a key to spam
+  -Select a key to spam

-  Select a key to stop the spam
+  -Select a key to stop the spam

+  Select a key by pressing a key and press enter

 Enjoy